MelanieLinares/portfolio-new/site/content/post/new-decreasing-the-bounce-rate-of-stay-onlines-website-through-a-responsive-redesign.md

             Static tables and charts needed to be refactored and rewritten

             The next goal was to have elements optimized device-widths at a min of 768px.
 (Unfortunately, the project dissolved mid-release before full responsive implementation)

   - type: fullwidth
-    background: Blank
+    background: Rectangular
     content_options:
       - type: scroll-image
         caption: This is a caption about the wireframe sketches
         image: img/Group 538.png

   - type: fullwidth
-    background: Rectangular
+    background: Angled
     content_options:
-      - type: generic_content
+      - type: heading3
-        generic_content: >-
-          ## Optimizing the navigation & redesigning the homepage
+        heading03: Optimizing the navigation & redesigning the homepage

-          After years of adding every new product line to the sidebar, the experience of navigating product categories was inefficient.
-      - image2caption: same as other
-        image1caption: "Navigation clutter was reduced and information architecture prioritized.
-In some cases this involved combining categories or breaking them up into more understandable ones. "
+      - image3caption: After A/B testing the team decided to use the hamburger menu icon with the word "menu".
+A carousel was also implemented on the homepage to highlight a max of two specific product offerings and one upcoming tradeshow.
+        image2caption: A mobile navigation menu was implemented to improve the responsive implementation of the design.
+        image1caption: The product catalog was re-assessed and most categories either combined or renamed to increase understanding.
-        image1: img/stayonline/2012-homepage-tablet-cropped.gif
+        image1: img/jumble-featured-us-Copy.jpg
-        image2: img/blog-chemex.jpeg
+        image2: img/jumble-mobile-us.jpg
+        image3: img/jumble-supplement-us.jpg
         type: image-jumble-grid

   - type: fullwidth
     background: Blank
     content_options:
-      - type: generic_content
+      - type: heading3
-        generic_content: >-
-          ## Reinvisioning the product pages
+        heading03: Reinvisioning the product pages

-          TBD - After years of adding every new product line to the sidebar, the experience of navigating product categories was inefficient.
-      - image4caption: Product types were re-categorized and the homepage featured section changed from including every category to only the most commonly bought custom product categories.
-        image3caption: same as next
-        image2caption: same as other
-        image1caption: "Navigation clutter was reduced and information architecture prioritized.
-In some cases this involved combining categories or breaking them up into more understandable ones. "
-        image1: img/stayonline/2012-homepage-tablet-cropped.gif
-        image2: img/blog-chemex.jpeg
-        image3: img/grayscale-laptop.gif
-        image4: img/stayonline-eu-design.jpg
-        type: image-jumble-grid
-  - type: fifty_fifty
-    background: Rectangular
-    left_side:
-      content_options:
-        - type: generic_content
-          generic_content: >-
-            ## Accessible Strategy

-            Accessibility baselines were established using Google Lighthouse and Axe DevTools.
-Manual testing was completed to meet WCAG 2.0 Level A.

-            ### Layout was changed from tables & legacy code to HTML5

-            * Previous code used floats and absolute positioning to change the logical order of content which negatively affects keyboard users

-            * “Divitus” (the overuse of the `<div>` tag) was combated by using `<header>`, `<nav>`, `<aside>`, `<section>`, `<footer>`, and other HTML elements

-            * Lists were re-written to use HTML `<ul>` and `<ol>` versus implicit lists so they could be utilized by a screen reader

-            * Table usage was changed from layout to data presentation (comparison or analysis) when relevant.
-    right_side:
-      content_options:
-        - type: generic_content
-          generic_content: >-
-            ### Tweaking the color palette to meet accessible color contrast
-            guidelines

-            \[screenshots of old design showing inaccessible colors and contrast]
-        - type: CaptionImg
-          image: img/stayonline-us-branding.jpg
-          caption: ratio...
-  - type: fullwidth
-    background: Blank
-    content_options:
-      - type: generic_content
-        generic_content: "## Comparing the results"
       - image5caption: caption
         image4caption: caption
         image3caption: caption
         image2caption: caption
         image1caption: caption
-        image1: img/stayonline-us-responsive.jpg
+        image1: img/jumble-featured-us-product.jpg
-        image2: img/stayonline-us-table.jpg
+        image2: img/jumble-mobile-us-product.jpg
-        image3: img/stayonline-us.jpg
+        image3: img/stayonline-us-chart.jpg
-        image4: img/stayonline-us-tablet.png
+        image4: img/jumble-supplement-us-only.jpg
-        image5: img/stayonline-eu.jpg
+        image5: img/jumble-supplement-us-optional.jpg
         type: image-jumble-grid

   - type: fullwidth